 - Marks and paints need to be dried well for 3-4 hours.

-- Efficient way to secure durability of colors is to put the painted surface (utensils, pottery, rock etc.) into an oven carrying 250 degree celcius temperature for one hour.
+- Efficient way to secure the durability of colors is to put the painted surface (utensils, pottery, rock, etc.) into an oven carrying 250 degree Celcius temperature for one hour.
 Also, not to use the content before cooling.

 - Fabrics painted with sharpie should be washed with regular laundry detergent for long lasting up to several years.

 - After drying up of marks, mod podge could be applied over the surface for long lasting.

 - Markers should be kept away from children’s contact.

 - Recommended not to use the marker on the skin and as eye-liner.